Thomas S. Hawkins Partner

 Tom represents P&I Clubs, shipowners, terminals, hull underwriters, marine insurers and companies in Canada and internationally.
 He is the principal contact for BC’s leading motor vehicle insurer and is frequently asked to conduct short fuse trials.

 Tom is the past West Coast Vice President of the Canadian Maritime Law Association and currently serves as Chair of the TSB Committee.
 He is past chair of the BC Maritime Law Section, past Member at Large of the National Maritime Law Section of the CBA and member of the Owners Committee of the Chamber of Shipping of B.C.
+He also served on the executive of the Marine Insurance Association of BC.
 Tom writes many articles for publication and is a frequent speaker in the area of maritime law, marine insurance and bodily injury.

 As a maritime lawyer Tom walks the walk by regularly crewing on offshore ocean sailing expeditions notably across the Tasman Sea, the Coral Sea, South Pacific and recently across the Atlantic Ocean.